 Ivy Tech Community College of Indiana and other community colleges across the country are encouraging, if not mandating, mathematics instructors to take graduate-level math classes or earn a master’s in general education math to help refine their classroom skills.

-One option for community college instructors is Ball State’s online certificate in post-secondary foundational mathematics teaching, which provides you with 15 of the 18 credits required for math credentialing.
+One option for community college instructors is Ball State’s online certificate in foundational mathematics teaching in the community college, which provides you with 15 of the 18 credits required for math credentialing.
 To earn 18 credit hours of graduate-level mathematics, you may add an extra class to the certificate.

 Some of the courses in this certificate can be applied to a master of arts in mathematics education, if you wish to continue your graduate work.